 -

-US 41 Business (9th Street West) from 6th Avenue to Manatee Avenue; Construction project: The improvements consist of milling and resurfacing, drainage upgrades, modified left turn lanes, signalization, lighting, and signing and pavement markings.
+US 41 Business (9th Street West) from 6th Avenue to Manatee Avenue/SR 64: Construction project: The improvements consist of milling and resurfacing, drainage upgrades, modification and removal of a left turn lane, signalization, lighting, and signing and pavement markings.
 Single-lane closures will occur throughout the project through completion.

 - Please be alert for intermittent lane closures overnight as the contractor performs drainage improvements, signal, lighting, and resurfacing operations.

-- Starting Sunday night, April 20, there will be intermittent lane closures from 7 p.m. to 6 a.m. while median work is conducted.
+- Median work on US 41 Business northbound from 6th Avenue West to Manatee Avenue/SR 64 will continue with intermittent lane closures from 7 p.m. to 6 a.m. throughout the project.
 Please use caution or plan to use an alternate route.

 - Project completion is expected mid-2025.